eps696/aphantasia/README.md

 ```
 * Other options:
 `--model M` selects one of the released CLIP visual models: `ViT-B/32` (default), `RN50`, `RN50x4`, `RN101`.
+`--align XX` option is about composition (or sampling distribution, to be more precise): `uniform` is maybe the most adequate; `overscan` can make semi-seamless tileable textures.
 `--overscan` mode processes double-padded image to produce more uniform (and probably seamlessly tileable) textures.
 Omit it, if you need more centered composition.
 `--steps N` sets iterations count.
 50-100 is enough for a starter; 500-1000 would elaborate it more thoroughly.
 `--samples N` sets amount of the image cuts (samples), processed at one step.
 With more samples you can set fewer iterations for similar result (and vice versa).
 200/200 is a good guess.
 NB: GPU memory is mostly eaten by this count (not resolution)!